Criminals Easily Commit Credit Card Identity Theft

 How Victims Can Report Credit Card Fraud

-Once you become aware of the theft, you need to immediately contract the card issuer.
+Once you notice the theft, you need to immediately contract the card issuer.
 They will then cancel the card and issue you a new one while opening an investigation into any fraudulent activity that occurs.
 You also need to notify the credit bureaus, so they can put a red flag on your file.
 What this means is they will contact you to verify whether you applied for credit and where.
-It may be a pain when you actually do apply for credit, but it’s worth the extra step.
+It may be a pain when you actually apply for credit, but it’s worth the extra step.

-Leaders in Credit Card Fraud Detection
+Leaders in Credit Card Identity Theft Protection

 - Identity Guard